mttmccb/nice_social/README.md

 ###Usage

 Using this code really couldn't be easier.
 Put the files somewhere.
 Access the `index.html` file.
-Everything is done through JavaScript and jQuery.
+Everything is done through JavaScript and jQuery.

 ###Customisation